ChigozieCO/terraform-beginner-bootcamp-2023/journal/week0.md

 ### Plan

 We run the plan command to show us the changeset.
-A changeset is a file that shows the changes that will be implemented when the created or updated module, it tells us was what and what will be onces the changes are implemented.
+A changeset is a file that shows the changes that will be implemented when the created or updated module, it tells us was what and what will be once the changes are implemented.
 It creates a plan to be implemented.

 The command: